Data processing agreement

 Protected Data means Personal Data received from or on behalf of the Client in connection with the performance of dotdigital’s obligations under this DPA;

-EU SCCs means the standard contractual clauses for the transfer of personal data to third countries authorised by the Commission Decision of 4 June 2021 pursuant to Regulation (EU) 2016/679 (2010/87/EU);
+EU SCCs means the standard contractual clauses for the transfer of personal data to third countries authorised by the Commission Decision of 4 June 2021 pursuant to Regulation (EU) 2016/679 (2010/87/EU), or such alternative clauses as may be approved by the European Commission from time to time;

 References to any Applicable Laws (including to the Data Protection Laws and each of them specifically, as the case may be) and to terms defined in such Applicable Laws shall be replaced with or incorporate (as the case may be) references to any Applicable Laws replacing, amending, extending, re-enacting or consolidating such Applicable Law (including any new Data Protection Laws from time to time) and the equivalent terms defined in such Applicable Laws, once in force and applicable.
 A reference to a law includes all subordinate legislation made under that law.